Ward727a/doc_rpg_creator/docs/source/index.rst

 .. note::

-   This documentation is open-source!
-Click here to go to the [github repo](https://github.com/Ward727a/doc_rpg_creator).
+   This documentation is open-source! (https://github.com/Ward727a/doc_rpg_creator).

 .. warning::